Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-redux/typesafe-redux-with-ts-2-8.md

 # Improved Redux type safety with TypeScript 2.8

-Disclaimer:
+> **Disclaimer:**
+>

-This post was created in the sky, when I was returning from awesome Japan and yes that guy in the title picture is me, ridding the best powder on the planet in Japan :D ( sorry I just had to do this, you can hate me later ok? )
+> This post was created 35000 feet above the ground in the sky, during my return flight from awesome Japan and yes that guy in the title picture is me, ridding the best powder on the planet in Japan :D ( sorry I just had to do this, you can hate me later ok? / later === after reading this post )

+---

 Some time ago [I wrote about how to effectively leverage TypeScript to write type-safe action creators and reducers](https://medium.com/@martin_hotell/redux-typescript-typed-actions-with-less-keystrokes-d984063901d).